shacklettbp/rlpbr/README.md

-RLpbr: Physically Based Rendering for Reinforcement Learning
+RLpbr: Physically Based Rendering for RL
 ============================================================

-This project is a work in progress high-performance raytracing based renderer for reinforcement learning (RL).
+This project is a work in progress high-performance ray tracing based renderer for reinforcement learning (RL).

 Renderer Features:
-* Batch rendering API (render many observations simultaneously)

 * Path Tracing backend for physically based light transport simulation:
     * Soft Shadows
     * Global Illumination
     * Transparency
     * Reflections
 * Direct lighting only backend designed for maximum performance at the cost of visual fidelity
+* Batch rendering API (render many observations simultaneously)

  RLpbr is an evolution of the renderer described in _Large Batch Simulation for Deep Reinforcement Learning_ (ICLR 2021): [github.com/shacklettbp/bps3D](https://github.com/shacklettbp/bps3D).
 While the project's main focus is on enabling physically based dynamic lighting in interactive environments, RLpbr also can be used as a replacement for bps3D in scanned 3D environments like Matterport3D and Gibson.
-Due to the use of raytracing, performance can be up to an order of magnitude faster than the already state of the art performance available from bps3D.
+Due to the ray tracing acceleration hardware on modern GPUs, performance can be up to an order of magnitude faster than the already state of the art performance available from bps3D.

 Integration
 -----------